arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 One of your roles as a manager and a leader is to have answers.
 We’re just trying to slow down the rush to this role as your default behaviour.

-- [ ] TheCoachingHabit.com/videos HOW TO HELP YOUR TEAM FIND FOCUS
+- TODO TheCoachingHabit.com/videos HOW TO HELP YOUR TEAM FIND FOCUS

 In Barry Schwartz’s The Paradox of Choice, multiple studies that show how limiting choices reduces overwhelm and polychronicity,